10 Things I Wish I’d Known Before Becoming a Medical Student

-No matter how much time you’ve spent preparing to become a medical student, you’re likely to encounter some things you never anticipated once classes begin.
-An MD program is very different than college.
-So, what is medical school like?
+No matter how much time you’ve spent preparing to become a medical student, you’re likely to encounter some things you never anticipated once you begin your official training.
+A Doctor of Medicine (MD) program is very different than any other higher education.

-To give you a taste of what you could encounter, we asked a handful of physicians to share what they wish they’d known before becoming medical students.
-Take a look at what advice they have for aspiring doctors.
+To give you a clearer picture of what to expect when going to medical school, we asked a handful of physicians to share what they wish they’d known before becoming medical students.
+Take a look at the advice they have for aspiring doctors like you.

-10 things every pre-med should know before becoming a medical student
+10 Things every pre-med should know before going to medical school

-While it’s common to think about how to prepare for medical school, it’s hard to fully grasp what being a med student will actually be like until you’re on campus.
-Thankfully, this physician insight can help paint a clearer picture for you.
+While it’s common to assemble all the practical to-dos into a succinct list when preparing for medical school, it’s hard to fully grasp what being a med student will actually be like until you’re on campus.
+See if this physician insight can give you a better taste of what to expect.

 1. Having a well-planned schedule is essential

-During college, many students get away with cramming before an exam or simply skimming through a reading assignment.
+During college, many med students can get away with cramming before a big exam or simply skimming through a weekly reading assignment.
 Cutting corners like this just won’t work in medical school.
-Being a med student involves absorbing a substantial amount of material, so diligent study habits are essential.
+Being a medical student requires you to absorb a substantial amount of material in a short span of time, so diligent study habits and prioritizing tasks are essential.

 2. You might not study the same way your peers do